hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ---

 ## holly garden
-I'm Holly Zijderveld, this is my web garden.
-Although, on second thought, it's very small, so maybe it's more like an allotment or a balcony or a patio.
+Welcome to this web garden.
+Although, on second thought, it is very small, so maybe it's more like an allotment or a balcony or a patio.

+**Holly Zijderveld** is a *cyber.print.poet* living-and-working-together in the place typically referred to as 'The Netherlands', as well as on this folded up reality that we call 'the internet', which is living in an incredible but definite number of places.
+She/they are in fact, me, hey° ᡣ𐭩 . ° .!

-I tend to work around themes of connection, collection, and computing, in the broadest ways you can understand these terms.
-I interact with these ideas through poetry, publishing & editing, research, and occasionally textile.
-These ideas also play into my work in technical research support.
+I make poetry on themes such as connection, collection, and computing, in the broadest ways you can understand these terms.
+This poetry takes the form of writing (usually poems (duh) and essays), publishing, editing, and sometimes textile.
+I am currently writing poems about our relationships with computers and each other, trying to get a [magazine project](https://edgesmag.net) off the ground, and making other zines and publications for *holly garden*.

+These themes also play into my work in technical research support, where I manage two community archives ( (Culture Capsule)[https://culturecapsule.nl] and an archive for sports in Curaçao, coming soon) and produce podcasts for the (Re/Presenting Europe project)[https://re-presentingeurope.nl/].

+In the past, I have studied anthropology and ethnography, and did research around (open source machine knitting practice)[https://www.are.na/block/41968190].
+Currently, I am reading a lot of Clarice Lispector and thinking about [self-models](https://supergijs.com/researchgroup.html).
+In the future, I hope to learn more about radio, dance, and the body.

 ### You can see what I've been up to in my [log](https://holly.garden/log).
 ***Garden opening hours:***

 *The garden has no upcoming opening hours (aka I have no concrete events planned).*

-I am always helping with events at the Internet Archive Europe.
-[You can see what's upcoming here.](https://luma.com/InternetArchiveEurope?k=c)

 **Five most recent entries:**